Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 ## Selectors

-### `areOrdersLoaded( state, page, [siteId] )`
+### `areOrdersLoaded( state, query, [siteId] )`

-Whether the order list on a given page has been successfully loaded from the server.
+Whether the order list for a given query has been successfully loaded from the server.
 Optional `siteId`, will default to currently selected site.

-### `areOrdersLoading( state, page, [siteId] )`
+### `areOrdersLoading( state, query, [siteId] )`

-Whether the order list on a given page is currently being retrieved from the server.
+Whether the order list for a given query is currently being retrieved from the server.
 Optional `siteId`, will default to currently selected site.

 ### `isOrderLoaded( state, orderId, [siteId] )`